Does anyone get the irony here?

 Now, of course the purpose of this interview is patently transparent, and honestly, with all the attention being paid to ‘juicy details’ (of which there were actually rather few) and the media hype (of which there was a great deal), I choose to look at the purpose of this spectacle.

-It is certainly not for a disaffected woman to have her say.
-It is the media’s attempt to render Donald Trump and his alignment with the Christian God irrelevant.
+The intent is certainly not for a disaffected woman to have her say.
+Rather, this is the mainstream media’s attempt to render Donald Trump and his alignment with the Christian God irrelevant.
 It is the oldest trick in the book, to go after the supposedly upstanding man or woman’s sinful secret life and therefore prove that this person is a hypocrite and that he or she ought not be trusted…

 …and neither should that nasty old God whom they claim to serve.